graytonio/personal-blog/src/content/drafts/hello-world-for-flagops.md

 1. A kubernetes cluster - Can be kind, bare metal, or hosted on a cloud provider.
 2. ArgoCD deployed - Follow this [guide](https://argo-cd.readthedocs.io/en/stable/getting_started/)
 3. A [Flagsmith](https://www.flagsmith.com/) Account - We will use this to create and manage our feature flags.
+4. Basic knowledge of kubernetes and ArgoCD

 ## Setting up the ArgoCD Plugins

 The first thing we need to do is install the FlagOps ArgoCD Plugin.
-The manifests for the installation are available in the [repo](https://github.com/graytonio/flagops/tree/main/manifests)
+The plugin will take our templates from our repository, inject our feature flags as template variables, and then output the resulting files to be applied to the cluster.
+The manifests for the installation are available in the [repo](https://github.com/graytonio/flagops/tree/main/manifests).

 Before we apply the manifests we will need to modify the environment configuration under `cmp-plugin.yaml`.